PDF

 Because the product is not a competitor for those sold by XYZ and M is not using XYZ resources, M’s work on the product does not directly conflict with her obligations to her employer.
 However, it is best practice, and is legislated in some jurisdictions, for engineer M to notify her employer about these “moonlighting” activities.
 This is necessary so the employer can be advised of circumstances that might appear to be a conflict if discovered in the future.
 The best course of action is to make all parties aware of the situation at once and allow the parties the opportunity to be assured that a conflict does not exist.

-Client: A client generally means a person, including a public officer, corporation, association or other organization or entity, either public or private, who is rendered services by a service provider, or who consults a service provider with an intention of obtaining services from him/her.
+Client: A client generally means a person, including a public officer, corporation, association or other organization or entity, either public or private, who is rendered services by a service provider, or who consults a service provider with an intention of obtaining services from them.

 Employer: An employer is a person or entity who hires another to perform a service under an express or implied agreement and has control, or the right to control, over the manner and means of performing the services.

 Primary interest: This interest refers to the principal goals of the profession or activity.
-In this case, it is the duty of engineers to protect the public interest in the first place and to serve their clients with due diligence.
+In this case, it is the duty of registrants to protect the public interest in the first place and to serve their clients with due diligence.

 Profession: A vocation requiring knowledge of some department of learning or science.